Skip to content

 Implementing Language Support in Your Module

-Language support is automatically initialized by the AsBuiltReport.Core module when a report is generated.
+Language support is automatically initialised by the AsBuiltReport.Core module when a report is generated.
 The Core module loads your language files based on the available and/or configured language and makes translations available through the $reportTranslate global variable.

 What you need to do: